we know that how to close your swimming pool for winter is the last thing you want to think about! But as we all

 Balancing the water’s chemistry protects the pool from algae growth, corrosion or scale buildup.
 Learn more about balancing your pool's water here

 .
-Approximately 3 to 7 days prior to closing your pool, make the following adjustments:
+Approximately three to seven days prior to closing your pool, make the following adjustments:

 - Adjust alkalinity level between 80 – 120 ppm (parts per million)